 Owners of advanced in-vehicle technologies were surveyed in a telephone interview intended to assess driver behavioral adaptation (changes in behavior over time), as well as driver acceptance (ease-of-use, effectiveness, desirability, etc.) associated with four types of commercially available in-vehicle systems (Adaptive Cruise Control, night vision, parking/backup aids, and navigation and route guidance systems).
 The information gathered can lead to improved designs and educational programs to ensure that drivers understand device functions, capabilities and limitations, and can also serve as an early indication of the safety benefits or problems that new technologies may bring when they are more fully deployed in the light vehicle fleet.
-Although the current effort included a substantial data collection effort, its primary role was as a feasibility study intended to determine successfull were used in future large-scale and representative data collection efforts.
+Although the current effort included a substantial data collection effort, its primary role was as a feasibility study intended to determine successful methods and approaches for identifying and contacting system owners which could be successfully used in future large-scale and representative data collection efforts.
 Six unique recruitment methods were used to solicit participation in the survey, these included: mail-outs to lists of registered vehicle owners; newspaper recruitment ads; Internet recruitment ads; magazine recruitment ads; direct calls to registered vehicle owners, and participation from automobile dealerships.